-After this offering (with an assumption of selling 4 million shares), our directors, executive officers and principal shareholders, together with their affiliates, will beneficially own, in the aggregate, at least 10,869,263 shares or approximately 34% of our outstanding common stock, and could own up to 13,805,595 shares or 40% of our outstanding common stock if they fully exercise their outstanding stock options or shares.
+After this offering, our directors, executive officers and principal shareholders, together with their affiliates, will beneficially own, in the aggregate, at least 10,869,263 shares, or approximately 34% of our outstanding common stock, and could own up to 13,805,595 shares, or 40% of our outstanding common stock if they fully exercise their outstanding stock options.
 As a result, these shareholders, if acting together, will have the ability to determine the outcome of matters submitted to our shareholders for approval, including the election of directors and any merger, consolidation or sale of all or substantially all of our assets.
 In addition, these persons, acting together, will have the ability to control the management and affairs of our Company.
 Accordingly, this concentration of ownership may harm the market price of our common stock by: